"Confidence comes not from always being right but from not fearing to be wrong."

 A common mistake is thinking confidence means certainty.
 If I'm confident, I must know what I'm doing.
 I must be sure of the outcome.

 Confidence and humility go together.
 The confident man knows he might be wrong.
 He acts anyway because action is needed.
-He stays open to feedback, adjusts when needed, and doesn’t give up if his first try fails.
+He stays open to feedback, adjusts when needed, doesn't give up if his first try fails.

 Confidence and Calling